CosmosContracts/juno-tools-docs/docs/03-dashboards/06-sign-and-verify/02-guide.md

 ![](/img/sign-and-verify/sign-message.png)

 :::info
-You will be prompted a request from Keplr.
+You will be prompted with a request from Keplr.

 Notice that this isn't a transaction, so you are not paying any fee.
 You are just signing a message with your private key.